 When in Dark Theme, the Event Details Solid Color is a medium grey by default (hex code #4d4d4d).
 In the Light theme, the Solid Color is the brand color set in the Logo & Branding section.
 To change the Solid Color, enter a color's hexadecimal code or click on the color square and pick the color of your choice using the wheel and square.

 Instead of a Solid Color, you can use one or more images for your Event Details section.

 Click on the Edit icon to add or edit images for your Event Details section.

 Click the Trashcan to remove an image from the carousel.
 You will get a warning before it deletes.

 Click the Upload icon (the icon next to the Trashcan with the up arrow next to it) to swap out an image.

 When you have multiple images, you can click one image and drag it to change the order for the carousel.

-With your Event Details section complete, your Event Page is about half way done.
-Check the Event Page Design article for next steps.
+With your Event Details section complete, your Activity Landing Page is about half way done.
+Check the Activity Landing Page Design article for next steps.